Frequently Asked Questions

 The resident's rights of privacy and study will be maintained.
 Loud and/or disruptive behavior, interference with the cleanliness of residence halls, or drinking habits injurious to the health or education of an individual or those around him/her are reasons for appropriate disciplinary action.

 In the State of Alabama, individuals must be 21 years old to purchase, possess or consume alcohol.
 It is unlawful for minors to "purchase, consume, possess or to transport any alcohol, liquor, malt or brewed beverages within the state..."

 In addition, anyone who furnishes alcoholic beverages to a minor is subject to a civil suit by the minor's parents or guardian.
 There is no limit to the damages that may be awarded in such a suit.
 At the University of North Alabama, any minor found with alcohol, or anyone hosting a minor with alcohol, will be subject to university disciplinary action.

 A: There are designated smoking areas outside of each residence hall.
 Smoking is not permitted inside any building on campus.

 - Q: Am I required to have a meal plan?

 A: If this your first time to live in a UNA residence hall, then you must purchase a meal plan.
-When you sign the housing contract, you are agreeing to a mandatory meal plan if you live in Rice, Rivers, LaGrange, LaFayette, Hawthorne, or Covington Hall.
+When you sign the housing contract, you are agreeing to a mandatory meal plan if you live in Rice, Rivers, Mattielou, LaFayette, Hawthorne, or Covington Hall.

 The requirement is for two regular semesters (Fall and Spring).
 If you do not select a plan, then the Business Office will select and charge you for the meal plan.